kelseyhightower/cloud-functions-min-instances-tutorial/README.md

   --min-instances 5
 ```

-Deploy the `send-email` function with min instances:
+Redeploy the `send-email` function with the `--min-instances` flag set:

 ```
 gcloud beta functions deploy send-email \